InterzoneProductions/Lua-Style-Guide/docs/index.md

 ## Yeilding

-* As much as possible, refrain from yeilding the main thread.
-Use an event based approach.
+* As much as possible, refrain from yielding the main thread.
+Use an event-based approach.
-* Refrain from using wait() as it comes with performance and yeilding issues, use task.wait
+* Refrain from using wait() as it comes with performance and yielding issues, use task.wait